Adarsh-Model-Trains/IrSensor-Block-Occpancy-Detection-Lib/README.md

 void loop() {
   delay(1000);
   for (int i = 0; i < NO_OF_BLOCKS; i++) {
+  	//bool isBlockOccuipied = blockSensors.isSensorBlockOccupied(BLOCKNO); // this will return true / false based on occupancy of block
     bool isBlockOccuipied = blockSensors.isSensorBlockOccupied(i);
     Serial.print("Block no  ");
     Serial.print(i);